 On completion of this concentration, students should be able to analyze an organization’s human resources needs and offer recommendations for comprehensive stabilization and/ or improvement.

-HUMAN RESOURCES MBA CONCENTRATION 12 HOURS
+HUMAN RESOURCES CONCENTRATION12 HOURS

 -